alfaphi/cloudflare-docs/content/bots/troubleshooting.md

 -   Threat score (_cf.threat\_score_) is what Cloudflare uses to determine IP Reputation.
 It goes from 0 (good) to 100 (bad).
 -   Bot management score (_cf.bot\_management.score)_ is what Cloudflare uses in Bot Management to measure if the request is from a human or a script**.** The scores range from 1 (bot) to 99 (human).
 Lower scores indicate the request came from a script, API service, or an automated agent.
 Higher scores indicate that the request came from a human using a standard desktop or mobile web browser.

-These fields are available via [Cloudflare Firewall Rules](/firewall/cf-firewall-rules).
+These fields are available via [WAF custom rules](/waf/custom-rules/) and via other products based on the Ruleset Engine.

 ___